MotusWTS/motusClient/inst/doc/customization.md

-The hook function `f` will be called just before the `motusClient` package function returns, and `f` will be passed the same parameters as were received by the `motusClient` function, but with new first parameter calld `rv`, which is the return value the `motusClient` function would have provided if there were no hook function.
+The hook function `f` will be called just before the `motusClient` package function returns, and `f` will be passed the same parameters as were received by the `motusClient` function, but with a new first parameter called `rv`, which is the return value the `motusClient` function would have provided if there were no hook function.
 The return value of `f` becomes the return value of the `motusClient` function, so normally `f` should simply return its `rv` parameter.
 However, if the user package needs